 5. Leverage Technology

-Use cash flow management tools like QuickBooks, Xero, or FreshBooks to automate tracking, forecasting, and reporting.
+- Use tools like QuickBooks, Xero, Float, or Pulse to automate forecasting, track payments, and run scenario planning.

 Measuring Cash Flow Performance